First Sergeant Conrad Volkenand: From Immigrant Soldier to Civic Leader

 1862

-U.S. Naval Academy Barracks and temporary hospital, Annapolis, Maryland, c.
-1861-1865 (public domain).
+U.S. Naval Academy Barracks and temporary hospital, Annapolis, Maryland, circa 1861-1865 (public domain).

-Next ordered to move from their Virginia encampment back to Maryland, Sergeant-Major Conrad Volkenand and his fellow 47th Pennsylvanians left Camp Griffin at 8:30 a.m. on Wednesday, 22 January 1862.
+Next ordered to move from their Virginia encampment back to Maryland, First Sergeant Conrad Volkenand and his fellow 47th Pennsylvanians left Camp Griffin at 8:30 a.m. on Wednesday, 22 January 1862.
 Marching through deep mud with their equipment for three miles in order to reach the railroad station at Falls Church, they were then transported by rail to Alexandria, where they boarded the steamship City of Richmond.
 Upon reaching the Washington Arsenal, they were reequipped, and then marched off for dinner and rest at the Soldiers’ Retreat in Washington, D.C.
 The next afternoon, they hopped cars on the Baltimore & Ohio Railroad, and headed for Annapolis, Maryland.
 Arriving around 10 p.m., they were assigned quarters in barracks at the Naval Academy.
 They then spent that Friday through Monday (24-27 January 1862) loading their equipment and other supplies onto the steamship Oriental.

 By the afternoon of Monday, 27 January, the 47th Pennsylvanians had commenced boarding — enlisted men first, followed by the officers.
 Ferried to the big steamship by smaller steamers, they then sailed away for the Deep South at 4 p.m. per the directive of Brigadier-General Brannan.
 They were headed for Florida which, despite its secession from the United States, was still strategically important due to the presence of Forts Taylor and Jefferson in Key West and the Dry Tortugas.